Blue-Beaker/mte_patches/README.md

 ### IC2 crop breeding plugin
 #### Calculator GUI fix
 Fix wrong items appearing in crop calculator GUI on inventory update.

+### Not Enough Wands
+#### GL attribute leakage fix
+NotEnoughWands leaks OpenGL attributes in its overlay, and may break other mod's overlay.
+This fixes the leak.
+#### Wand RF cost fix
+Fix wand RF cost being capped at the value configured."
+,"Some wands may cost more than configured, like acceleration wand in faster and fastest modes

 ### Vanilla
 #### [Client] Don't receive item entities when dead